ircam-anasynth/ircam-anasynth.github.io/_papers/2023/a_linear_memory_ctc-based_algorithm_for_text-to-voice_alignment_of_very_long_audio_recordings.md

 ---

-Welcome to the companion web site of our paper "A linear memory CTC-based algorithm for text-to-voice alignment of very long audio recordings"
+Welcome to the companion website of our paper "A linear memory CTC-based algorithm for text-to-voice alignment of very long audio recordings".
 <br/>